tseeker/gprompt/README.md

   default this entry contains an empty string.
 * `layout_input_always` determines whether the input line should be rendered even if no generators are specified (`0` or `1`, default `0`).
+* `layout_empty_line` prints an empty line before the prompt's top line.
+This prevents display problems when some command outputs a line without `\n`.

 The `term_*` variables control the prompt's ability to change the terminal's title and/or icon title: